prebid/prebid.github.io/prebid-server/endpoints/openrtb2/video.md

 2. An SSAI Server sends an OpenRTB request to PBS.
 3. PBS sends a request for bids to selected demand partners by sending the OpenRTB request to them.
 4. Demand partners return a bid response to PBS.
 If competitive seperation is enabled, PBS peforms [category translation](/dev-docs/modules/categoryTranslation.html) on each bid.
 Whether category translation is required or not, the bids are stored in prebid cache.
 5. PBS generates key-value pairs that are comprised of price, industry and duration values.
-The key is `hb_pb_industry_duration` and each component of the key after the `hb` represents a related value.
+The key is `hb_pb_cat_dur` and each component of the key after the `hb` represents a related value.
 The `-pb` represents the price bucket, `industry` indicates the industry code that is derived from the category translation and `duration` is the length of the bid response.
 A PBS generated key-value of  `hb_pb_industry_duration = 1200_399_30s` would indicate a price bucket of $12.00 (or a local currency) for industry id 399 with a duration of 30 seconds.
 These key-values are returned to the SSAI server as part of the OpenRTB response.
 6. The SSAI server parses the returned key-values, appending them as a query string to the ad server request URL and submits the request.
 7. The ad server returns the optimized pod.